jedi-academy/example-ferries-standalone/README.md

 rely on it for a current trip!

 A model of the schedule is provided as an XML document, and encapsulated with a CodeIgniter model.
-This webapp will be teased apart, so that the schedule is managed "remotely", making way for potential multiple clients to provide planning or booking front-end apps.
+This webapp will be teased apart, as explained below.

 This webapp is built on top of the CI3 starter3, and adds or changes the
 following: